Skip to content

-How to adjust your file's size, and understanding the tradeoffs of doing so.
+Learn how to adjust your file's size and understand the tradeoffs of doing so.

 B12 video files are currently limited to a maximum file size of 75MB.
 If your video is currently too large, consider these steps to reduce its size: